 All packages will receive a link to an online PASS gallery where you can download your edited, high-resolution JPGS.
 You will receive a print release to print as you please, but the copyright to all photos will remain with Clark Street Photography.

 Yes, I do!
 Most venues will require your vendors to have liability insurance, so make sure you ask them.
-I am also licensed in my county and state.
+I am also licensed in my state.

 I think that answers most of the common questions my couples have had.
 I do feel it’s a good idea to meet in person with potential photographers as we will be together for most of the wedding day and it’s good to know that personalities mesh and you feel comfortable around me.
 You probably read this because you liked the photos on my website, but if you need to see more check out my gallery pages: https://clarkstreetphotography.com/weddings